 Congenital Adrenal Hyperplasia Program

-If your child has congenital adrenal hyperplasia (CAH), that means they may make too much of some essential hormones and not enough of others.
-The good news is they can avoid serious illness and continue to grow when they are treated by congenital adrenal hyperplasia specialists, like those in the Congenital Adrenal Hyperplasia Program at Children's Hospital of Philadelphia (CHOP).
+If your child has congenital adrenal hyperplasia (CAH), their body may make too much of some essential hormones and not enough of others.
+The good news is they can avoid serious illness and continue to thrive when they are treated by specialists, like those in our Congenital Adrenal Hyperplasia Program here at Children's Hospital of Philadelphia (CHOP).

-While an experienced endocrinologist manages overall care, CHOP's CAH Program brings in experts from across the hospital to address the changing needs of a person with CAH, from infancy to young adult life.
-They provide support for both your child and your family.
-In cases where a CAH diagnosis was made before birth, the CAH Program consults with expecting parents to discuss what to expect when having a child with CAH and how coordinate care around birth.
+In our program, your child with CAH will receive an expert evaluation and treatment plan.
+While an experienced endocrinologist will manage overall care, we bring in experts from across the hospital to address a person with CAH’s changing needs, from infancy to young adult life.
+In cases where your child is diagnosed with CAH before birth, we consult with you while you are expecting to discuss what to anticipate when having a child with CAH, and share how we coordinate care around birth.

 The CAH Program is part of CHOP’s Adrenal and Puberty Center, and is recognized as a Comprehensive Center of Excellence by CARES Foundation.